jcoles1155/pern-stack-starter/README.md

 1. Basic React Project

+2. This will be UI that users interact with to use the app

+3. The Frontend interacts with the server to run sql queries defined in the controllers of our server

 Database:

-1. Initializes the postgres db
+1. Initializes the postgres db, and creates the initial table

+2. We will run our migrations that can update the structure of our db tables, and run CRUD operations (Create, Read, Update, Delete)

-src: Server
+src: Server (backend)

 1. Controllers
     - Houses the functions we run across our db, that we use in Routes